glic3rinu/passlib/docs/lib/passlib.context.rst

 Primary Methods
 ---------------
-The main interface to the CryptContext object deliberate mirrors the :ref:`PasswordHash <password-hash-api>` interface, since it's central purpose is to act as a container for multiple password hashes.
+The main interface to the CryptContext object deliberately mirrors the :ref:`PasswordHash <password-hash-api>` interface, since its central purpose is to act as a container for multiple password hashes.
 Most applications will only need to make use two methods in a CryptContext
 instance: